dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 This function filters and maps the `words$` observable before subscribing.
 The `filter` operator is used to return only objects with a `type` of `'noun'`.
 The `map` operator is then used to return only the value of the `word` property in each object.
 This gives us a stream that only contains the nouns spoken by the user.
 We can then `subscribe()` to this stream.
 For each value emitted, we'll run a `_setError()` function (which we'll create shortly) and then simply `console.log` the part of speech and the word itself.

 We'll create two similar functions for verbs and adjectives.
-You may notice that our subscriptions, right now, don't actually perform any real functionality.
+You may notice that our subscriptions, right now, don't perform any real functionality.
 That's fine because at the moment, we just want to make sure our speech recognition works.
 Integrating with a form and limiting the number of words of each type is something we'll do a little later.

 Next we'll create our errors subscription and the `_setError()` method we referenced earlier: